gherson/Exemplar/LOG.md

 # Log of work
 Next: Show how common problems can be modelled with Exemplar.
 Enable assertion-less user examples as specs for unit tests only (testbed: prime_number.exem).

-* 2019-11-14: Cleaning up notes.
 Do last minute improvements before creating an official screencast.

-12:10 -
+* 2019-11-16: 5:25 - 6:45   Allow assertion-less user examples.
+Set up integration testing.
+* 2019-11-15: A few improvements, such as Elif True->Else, and fixed a couple of issues with fizz_buzz.exem.
+Asked repl.it for help re: a database error.
+6.25h
+* 2019-11-14: Improved repl.it UI and organized notes.
+3.5h.
 * 2019-11-13: Finished store_fors() overhaul.
 Got prime_number.exem working.
 9.5h
 * 2019-11-12: store_fors() overhaul.
 5h
 * 2019-11-11: To handle more complex assertions (needed by prime_number.exem), SymPy will today replace current